 Information is shared with other federal agencies, foreign governments, and foreign entities in order to ensure rescue coordination and to ensure registration information resides in the correct database based on the country code of the beacon or the mailing address of the beacon owner.
 Information is shared within the bureau only in case of a privacy incident.
-A limited subset of information (names, telephone numbers, and email addresses) is shared with Salesforce, a FedRAMP authorized cloud service provider for the purposes of customer relationship management.
-NOAA SARSAT is improving its ability to provide timely and responsive customer service to beacon owners who contact the RGDB service desk for support.
-Only minimal data is shared with Salesforce for the purpose of managing customer support requests.
-The beacon registration database continues to reside within the NOAA SARSAT boundary and all data shared with Salesforce is encrypted at rest and in transit.
+Video surveillance and/or building entry reader records may be shared in the event of a physical security incident requiring investigation.